-This cake is so rich and delicious, it practically demands a good cup of coffee to go with it.
+This coffee cake is a twist on traditional upside down pineapple cake.
+It’s so rich and delicious, it practically demands a good cup of coffee to go with it.
 It’s very dense, much more so than a typical upside down cake.
 The sour cream gives it great texture, and the pineapple juice really brightens up the flavors.
-The brown sugar caramel sauce coats the cake in a delicious dark sweetness, and really adds so much flavor.
 This cake is probably a bit too heavy for after dinner, but it’s perfect for breakfast, brunch, or tea.

 from: ben rayl, in copenhagen dk